The Man with the Glass Eye

 The Man with the Glass Eye (German: Der Mann mit dem Glasauge) is a 1969 West German crime film directed by Alfred Vohrer and starring Horst Tappert, Karin Hübner and Hubert von Meyerinck.
 It is part of Rialto Film's long-running series of Edgar Wallace adaptations.
+Another English title is Terror on Half Moon Street.

 The film's sets were designed by the art directors Walter Kutz and Wilhelm Vorwerg.
 It was shot at the Spandau Studios and on location in West Berlin, Hamburg and London.